r1k0/kigen/README.rst

-    --splash=<theme>          "emergence"         Include splash support (splashutils must be merged) --sres=YxZ[,YxZ]         ""                   Splash resolution, all if not set --rootpasswd=<passwd>     "aaa"               Create and set root password (required for dropbear) --keymaps=xx[,xx]|all     "be,us"             Include all keymaps
+    --splash=<theme>          "emergence"         Include splash support (splashutils must be merged) --sres=YxZ[,YxZ]         ""                   Splash resolution, all if not set --rootpasswd=<passwd>     "aaa"               Create and set root password (required for dropbear) --hostsshkeys             False               Include the OpenSSHd keys from host --keymaps=xx[,xx]|all     "be,us"             Include all keymaps
     --plugin=/dir[,/dir]      ""                  Include list of user generated custom roots